Northern Virginia: Background

-From the mid-1880s until the mid-1960s Virginia politics were dominated by Conservative Democrats.
+From the mid-1880s through the mid-1960s, Virginia politics were dominated by Conservative Democrats.
 After World War I, under the leadership of Harry Flood Byrd, who became Governor of Virginia and later a U.S. senator, the group became known as the Byrd Organization.
 With a power base in a network of the constitutional officers of most of Virginia's counties, they controlled Virginia's state government.
 The Byrd Organization largely followed conservative and anti-debt principles espoused by Byrd, who grew up in a rural setting during the fiscally stressed era following Reconstruction.
 Although a member of the Democratic Party and an initial supporter of President Franklin D. Roosevelt, Senator Byrd became a bitter opponent of the New Deal and related national policies, particularly those involving fiscal and social issues.
 He became Virginia's senior senator after the death of Senator Carter Glass of Lynchburg in 1946.

-The period following World War II saw substantial growth in the size and diversity of Virginia's suburban areas, including Northern Virginia, Richmond, and Hampton Roads.
+Following World War II, Virginia's suburban areas, including Northern Virginia, Richmond, and Hampton Roads, grew in size and diversity.
 People of the emerging middle class were increasingly less willing to accept the rural focus of the General Assembly, nor Byrd's extreme positions on public debt and social issues.
 The latter was nowhere more graphically illustrated than with Byrd's violent opposition to racial integration of the state's public schools.
 His leadership in the failed policy of Massive Resistance to racial desegregation of the public schools and efforts to circumvent related rulings of the United States Supreme Court ultimately caused closure of some public schools in the state and alienated many middle-class voters.
 The Byrd Organization had never been strong in Virginia's independent cities, and beginning in the 1960s, city and suburban factions increasingly supported efforts to make broad changes in Virginia.
 In this climate, the Republican Party of Virginia began making inroads.